The 8 BEST Compost Bins For An Apartment

 7. Sunwood Life Bokashi Compost Kit

-Bokashi means “fermented organic matter” in Japanese.
+Bokashi means “fermented organic matter” in Japanese, and it is another great composting method.

-It is a Japanese method that will ferment all your kitchen waste and it will transform it into organic fertilizer.
+It will ferment your kitchen waste and it will transform it into organic fertilizer.

 I have a full tutorial on Bokashi Composting here, but let’s briefly introduce it.

-Bokashi composting is using wheat bran that helps the microorganisms to anaerobically ferment organic waste.
+Bokashi composting uses wheat bran that helps the microorganisms to anaerobically ferment organic waste.

-The Bokashi method works like that:
+The Bokashi method works like this:

-You need to place the food scraps in the bucket and cover it lightly with the bokashi bran.
+Step 1: Use enough bokashi bran – You need to place the food scraps in the bucket and cover it lightly with the bokashi bran.

-It is essential that every time you place the kitchen waste, you should put a handful of bran over it and then press everything down.
+Step 2: Press down the extra air with a plate/spatula – It is essential that every time you place the kitchen waste, you should put a handful of bran over it and then press everything down.
+Keep doing this until your bucket is full.

-A significant aspect of this composting is that it is very fast, but also tricky.
+Step 3: Bury it – A significant aspect of this composting is that it is very fast, but also tricky.
 It takes around 2 weeks to fermentate, and once it’s completed, you can bury it directly into the soil.

 The tricky part is that you need to have space, where you can bury the compost material.
 From that point, it will take from 2 to 4 weeks to fully integrate into the soil.
-The time depends on your local soil biological activity and local climate.
+The time depends on your local soil’s biological activity and local climate.

 A benefit of this composting is that there is almost no odor and no insects since it is a closed system.
 It can also break down dairy products, meat, and fish.